donnachaforde/donnachaforde.github.io/blogs+posts/jvm-performance-tuning/Java Performance Tuning - Part II - The Java Memory Model.md

 # JVM Performance Tuning – Part II

-Now that we have the principal concepts out of the way in [Part I](./Java%20Performance%20Tuning%20-%20Part%20I%20-%20JVM%20Concepts.md), I’d like to explain the ‘Java Memory Model’, which is a fancy way to describe how the JVM views the world.
+Now that we have the principal concepts out of the way in [Part I](./Java%20Performance%20Tuning%20-%20Part%20I%20-%20JVM%20Concepts.md), I’d like to explain the _Java Memory Model_, which is a fancy way to describe how the JVM views the world.

 ![](./rcs/duke-learning-curve.png)

 ## JVM Memory Layout
-In broad terms, JVM memory is often referred to in terms of Heap and Non-Heap.
-Heap memory consists of the New Generation and the Tenured Generation, as mentioned above.
-The non-heap consists of PermGen – i.e. Permanent Generation.
+In broad terms, JVM memory is often referred to in terms of _Heap_ and _Non-Heap_.
+Heap memory consists of the _New Generation_ and the _Tenured Generation_, as explained in [Part I](./Java%20Performance%20Tuning%20-%20Part%20I%20-%20JVM%20Concepts.md).
+The non-heap consists of _PermGen_ – i.e. _Permanent Generation_.

 The following diagram illustrates the layout: